shaitan97/myDSA/README.md

 # myDSA
-Solution and implementations of commonly asked data-structure interview uestions
+Solution and implementations of commonly asked data-structure interview questions.
+The implementations are mostly in java8.